GideonBrimleaf/GideonBrimleaf.github.io/_drafts/2020-10-24-html-dropdowns-in-vue.md

 [Show index.html view]

 Uh oh.
 Looks like the default value is no longer showing - even though it shows when you click on the dropdown.
 This is because of the way our HTML is now interacting with Vue - because we have a ```v-model``` property on the select, HTML will be rendered for values that have an appropriately matching property in the data layer.
-At the moment, our disabled option has been set with an empty string value.
+At the moment, our disabled option has an empty string as its value.
 As this does not match the ```selectedStuff``` data that we are modelling (which is ```null```) it essentially breaks when it tries to render.
 We need to get the disabled option to have a value that matches and there are two ways to achieve this:

 1. Change the data point that is linked in the ```v-model``` to an empty string: